Information for potential donors

 You are unable to donate if you:

-• regularly consume more than two standard alcoholic drinks per day
+- regularly consume more than one standard alcoholic drink per day

 In addition, you may not be able to donate if you are taking herbal supplements or other medications.
 Please inform the PREM Bank staff when attending further screening.